-Healthsharing Reviews is not affiliated in any way with OneShare Health Review and Healthsharing Reviews does not endorse any products or services offered by OneShare Health Review nor is Healthsharing Reviews sponsored in any way by OneShare Health Review.
+Healthsharing Reviews is not affiliated in any way with OneShare Health and Healthsharing Reviews does not endorse any products or services offered by OneShare Health nor is Healthsharing Reviews sponsored in any way by OneShare Health.

 In the spirit of helping those less fortunate, as well as share the burdens of fellow believers, OneShare allows members the freedom to choose their contribution amounts as well as their coverage types, offering several different plans in a variety of price ranges.
-Individuals, couples, or families contribute a monthly amount, which is ACA-exempt, and they are granted the ability to share all types of medical costs with other members.
+Individuals, couples, or families contribute a monthly amount, which is ACA-exempt, and then share all types of medical costs with other members.
 Biblical principles of healthy living and avoid harmful behaviors are at the root of OneShare Health.
-Therefore, most preventative services are covered 100%, while tobacco users can expect to pay a higher premium each month.
+Therefore, OneShare shares 100% of most preventive services, but tobacco users pay a higher premium each month.
 Below are a few of OneShare’s membership levels:

 This program is best suited for healthy people who want to have primary or secondary coverage for catastrophic emergencies and illnesses.